 \section{Towards Feedforward Network Analysis under Partial Dependence}

 In previous sections, we focused on mutually independent flows and servers in tree-reducible networks.
-However, if we want to analyse general feedforward networks, rejoining flows force us to take dependencies into account.
-As discussed at the beginning of Section \ref{sec:pmoo}, in the presence of rejoining flows (directly or indirectly from the perspective of the flow of interest), the network will not be tree-reducible any longer.
-Thus, we cannot completely avoid method-pertinent dependencies using our fully unleashed PMOO, but need to extend it to the partially dependent case.
+However, if we want to analyse general feedforward networks, rejoining flows eventually force us to deal with dependencies.
+As discussed in Section~\ref{sec:pmoo}, in the presence of rejoining flows, the network will not be tree-reducible any longer.
+Thus, we cannot completely avoid method-pertinent dependencies using PMOO, but need to extend it to the partially dependent case.

 As mentioned in Section~\ref{sec:framework}, the use of Hölder's inequality allows us to calculate performance bounds also in the dependent case.
-Yet, as we discuss in this section, its number of applications as well as their induced inaccuracy can be influenced by how we perform the transformation to a tree-reducible network.
-Clearly, our goal is to minimize the impact of Hölder's inequality on the probabilistic performance bounds.
+Yet, as we discuss in this section, its number of applications as well as their induced inaccuracy can be influenced by the transformation to a tree-reducible network -- our goal is to minimize the impact of Hölder's inequality on the performance bounds.

-After providing the theoretical foundation for the extension of the unleashed PMOO under partial dependence in Subsection~\ref{sec:dep-curves}, we demonstrate in Subsection~\ref{sec:diamond} how this can be applied to a canonical example of rejoining flows: the ``diamond network''.
-Finally, we discuss in Subsection~\ref{sec:discussion} how these promising results could be used in larger general feedforward networks.
+First, in Subsection~\ref{sec:dep-curves}, we extend PMOO under partial dependence; next, in Subsection~\ref{sec:diamond}, we apply this to the canonical example of rejoining flows: the ``diamond network''.
+Finally, in Subsection~\ref{sec:discussion}, we discuss how to extend these promising results to larger feedforward networks.